 - Legal research

-- Technology skills (more or this later)
+- Technology skills (more on this later)

-2. Use action words.
 Don’t just list where you’ve worked and what you did—use action words to convey more meaning.
 Generic words like “participated,” “worked,” and “managed” take up space on the page and are wasted opportunities.
 Instead, create a story by using appropriate action words like “advocated,” “negotiated,” and “counselled.”

 Here are some action words that might fit into your employment history: